The CMMC Compliance Command Center

 What is CMMC?

-Cybersecurity Maturity Model Certification (CMMC) is a unified set of security standards designed to protect controlled unclassified information (CUI) that the defense industrial base (DIB) shares with its vendors and partners.
+Cybersecurity Maturity Model Certification (CMMC) is a unified set of security standards designed to protect sensitive information that the defense industrial base (DIB) shares with its vendors and partners.

-- Contractors have been expected to meet NIST 800-171A compliance, and in many cases have been required to self-attest to that fact, since 2019
+- Defense contractors have been expected to meet NIST SP 800-171A compliance, and in many cases have been required to self-attest to that fact, since 2019

-- CMMC introduces the requirement to achieve certification of your compliance posture and be audited against these controls by a certified third-party assessment organization (C3PAO)
+- The CMMC program introduces the requirement to achieve certification of your compliance posture through an audit against these security controls by a certified third-party assessment organization (C3PAO)

 What is NIST SP 800-171?